mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Perhaps you're right.
 But we have no other option."

-Mel sighed, exasperated at how she let things go this far.
+Mel sighed, exasperated at how the world let things go this far.
 "We need to find a way to force Holrag to speak.
 They are hiding something."

-"Your pleading will be met with hostility, Melna."
+"Pleading directly to them will be met with nothing more than hostility."

-"Do you suggest we cower in fear, waiting for the day Holrag saves us all?"
+"What do you suggest then?
+We cower in fear, waiting for the day Holrag saves us all?"

 "There is much to lose and very little to gain by bothering them," she said.
-"Why don't we focus on rebuilding our grain reserves in the steppe.
-We've lost half to politics.
-We could afford to build more."

-"And what if the obstruction decides to disperse one day?
-We'll all be roasted alive out there."
+"And what if the obstruction decides to disperse one day while we're stuck out there?
+We'll all be burned alive."

 "And we will have starved to death long before that happens if we stay here.
 We can only do what is within our power."

 Melna sighed, letting her internal frustration simmer down and settle.

-"Ask me tomorrow.
-I have to go home."
+"I have to go home."

 Pomri threw her hands up in disappointment as Melna reached for a thick felted black shawl and opened the door of the observatory to leave.
 A chilly breeze clambered through the door and into Pomri's robes, forcing her to clasp her arms.

-Melna turned back to her and said, "Meet me tomorrow at the first train to Shaki.
-Bring observer Shimla's findings."
+Melna turned back to her and said, "Meet me tomorrow at the train station.
+Bring observer Thimlu's findings."

 "But the trains aren't running to Heiko."